To localise or not to localise. That is the question…

 This is something that we feel very strongly about at Comtec.
 A good translation partner will use translation memory software to enhance glossaries of terminology, as well as helping you to create style guides and any other reference material.
 With these tools you can ensure consistency and quality, all whilst speeding up the process.

-P.S.
-If you want to start using multilingual training, or localising your L&D programmes, but need help convincing stakeholders – take a look here at our mini-guide to help build your business case.
+If you want to start delivering multilingual training, or localising your L&D programmes, but need help convincing stakeholders – take a look here at our mini-guide to help build your business case.